Skip to main content

 Cochinita Pibil

-Yucatán's signature dish of pork marinated in achiote paste, bitter orange juice, and spices, wrapped in banana leaves and slow-roasted in an underground pit (pib).
-Served with pickled red onions (cebolla morada), habanero salsa, and warm corn tortillas.
-The tender, citrus-infused meat represents Mayan culinary heritage and is essential at celebrations.
-Found in taquerías across Mexico with November 2025 seeing fine-dining interpretations.
+Yucatán's signature dish: pork marinated in achiote paste, bitter orange juice, and spices, wrapped in banana leaves and slow-roasted in an underground pit (pib).
+It comes with pickled red onions (cebolla morada), habanero salsa, and warm corn tortillas.
+The meat ends up tender and tangy with citrus, and the dish traces back to Mayan cooking.
+You'll find it in taquerías across the country, and lately on fine-dining menus too.

 Birria